realityforge/zim/README.md

 The normal workflow for making changes is to modify the `./zim` file to add/update tasks you want to run and then run the tasks via:

-    $ ./zim clean mytask push
+    $ ./zim clean mytask standard_update_changed push

 This will update the DEPI repositories, to update the GITHUB repositories run:

-    $ ./zim -s GITHUB clean mytask push
+    $ ./zim -s GITHUB clean mytask standard_update_changed push

-A fairly task is to update the version of a dependent library.
+A fairly common task is to update the version of a dependent library.
 First you update the version number of the dependency in the `./zim` file and run something like:

-    $ ./zim clean patch_mercury_dep push
+    $ ./zim clean patch_mercury_dep standard_update_changed push

 ## Epilogue